 Here, at the bottom of this page, you will find applications, instructions and other links that may help you apply for scholarships or contests.
 Download, print and complete application forms and attach all required materials.
 Be sure to download the Scholarship Application Checklist to make sure you have all required documents.

 If you are applying for a PAEF Scholarship, read each scholarship description carefully as you may want to submit different essays for different scholarships, or you may have to submit additional documentation supporting a particular subject major or provide proof of financial need.

-All scholarship applications require an essay of 250 - 500 words, which describes how this scholarship will assist in achieving your career goals.
+All scholarship applications require an essay of 500 or more words, which describes how this scholarship will assist in achieving your career goals.
 In some cases, an additional essay is required regarding a particular subject matter.
 For example, the O'Rourke Essay requires you to read his biography, and then write an essay comparing your life or struggles to his.

 All scholarship applications require three letters of recommendation which attest to your character and academic potential.
 These letters need not be from high school or college staff -- look to your community or employers too.
 Students already attending a post-secondary institution should have recommendations from teachers at that institution and/or current employer.
 DO NOT submit letters of recommendation from high school -- we want to see current letters.
 Sometimes people hesitate writing a letter of recommendation; in that case, you might want to provide for them with How to write a letter of recommendation for a college student.